With 12 convictions for drunken driving and 52 points on his driving record, Andrew A. Brady was back in court yet again.

 "Andrew Brady.
 Andy Brady.
 Oh, my Lord," said Judge Donald M. Lowman, calling the case.
 "I knew Andy Brady when he was a sergeant on the Anne Arundel County police force and he was a darn good officer.
 He retired and became just as good an alcoholic."

-After reading the charges -- DWI, driving under the influence, driving on a suspended and revoked license -- Judge Lowman told the defendant, "There was a time that if Andy Brady told you something you could take it to the bank.
-The last couple of times I saw you, you said you weren't going to drink anymore so I can't take it to the bank."
+After reading the charges -- driving while intoxicated, driving under the influence and driving on a suspended and revoked license -- Judge Lowman told the defendant, "There was a time that if Andy Brady told you something you could take it to the bank.
+The last couple of times I saw you, you said you weren't going to drink anymore, so I can't take it to the bank."

 After finding Brady guilty of drunken driving, Judge Lowman revoked Brady's bond, ordered a presentence investigation.